 If you decide to sell your building in the years to come, the city will have priority over other buyers in choosing to purchase it.

-What to do if your receive a Notice of Pre-Emptive Right
+If you receive a Notice of Pre-Emptive Right

 Any potential buyer can find out if the city has a pre-emptive right over his or her building by viewing the land register.

-Stages in the pre-emptive right
+Steps of the pre-emptive right